fossasia/support.eventyay.com/event-roles/How-to-transfer-the-ownership-of-an-event.md

+---
+title: How to transfer the ownership of an event
+---

 # How to transfer the ownership of an event?

 1. Sign in to your eventyay account, then click on **Manage Events** under your profile.